Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 ### 2.1 Genome/Transcriptome/Target Capture Assembly and Annotation

-Genome/Transcriptome assmebly and annotation are the same as the previuous section.
-Basically we are manually repeating the steps as the OrthoFinder.
+Genome/Transcriptome assmebly and annotation are the same as in the previuous section.
+Basically we are manually repeating the steps as in the OrthoFinder.
 Because we don't need to identify orthogroups from Target Capture sequencing data, this manual method is particularly useful for Target Capture sequencing.

 Assemble Target Capture Data: